 Fall Semester Spring Semester

-Course Name Hours Course Name Hours
+Course Name Course Name Hours

+Hour

+S

-Conflicts of Law 4 3 Elective 3
+Conflicts of Law3 Elective3

-Lawyering Skills IV 5 3 Bar Examination Skills6 2
+Lawyering Skills IV3 Bar Examination Skills2

-Elective 3 Secured Transactions 7 3

-Elective 2 Elective 3
+Elective3 Secured Transactions3

+Elective2 Elective3

-Academic Success Program IV NC Academic Success Program III NC
+Academic Success Program IIINC Academic Success Program IIINC

 Total Hours 11 Total Hours 11

-^{} Mandatory for students with a cumulative GPA of 2.99 or below and elective for all other students.
+^{} Mandatory for students with a cumulative GPA of 2.999 or below and elective for all other students.
+Mandatory for students with a cumulative GPA below a 2.000 and elective for all other students.